WTschacher/SUSY/README.md

 Usage
 ----

-Note that the following example assumes that the source data are in a flat file and it has particular structure.
+Note that the following example assumes that the source data are in a flat file and it has particular structure (column names in first row, whitespace as field separator, at least 5 columns).

 ```r
 library(SUSY)